banddude/nashville-electrical-business/README.md

 ## Executive Summary

-This business plan outlines the launch of a residential electrical contracting company in Nashville, TN.
-The partnership between Mike Shaffer and Brendan Dauenhauer aims to establish a professional electrical services firm with competitive pricing, strong operational systems, and sustainable growth through the first four crews.
+A business plan for a residential electrical contracting company in Nashville, TN.
+A partnership between Mike Shaffer and Brendan Dauenhauer to create a professional electrical services firm with competitive pricing, strong operational systems, and a plan for sustainable growth.

 **Key Financial Metrics:**
 - Year 1 Startup Costs: $16,800